What are the Common Core Math Connections and the Math: Getting It Projects?

-The Math: Getting It Project is a partnership of three Pierce County school districts, two universities, and the Pierce County Staff Development Consortium, who have a common goal of improving mathematics education for all students.
+The Math: Getting It Project (2009-2012) was a partnership of three Pierce County school districts (University Place School District, Peninsula School District, and Fife School District) two universities (University of Washington/Tacoma and Seattle University ) and the Pierce County Staff Development Consortium, who had a common goal of improving mathematics education for all students.

 Why do students stop getting it?

-The Math: Getting It Project addresses a troubling problem in mathematics education: Students frequently do not ‘get it’ when they progress beyond 4th grade into fraction concepts, and later when they reach pre-algebra and higher mathematics courses.
+Both The Common Core Math Connections Project and the Math: Getting It Project addressed a troubling problem in mathematics education: Students frequently do not ‘get it’ when they progress beyond 4th grade into fraction concepts, and later when they reach pre-algebra and higher mathematics courses.

 Why?
 Compelling research points to the persistent absence of